aras-p/dingus/testHDR/readme.txt

 * The light probe is courtesy of Paul Debevec: http://www.debevec.org You can swap in your own probe in data/tex/HdrEnv.dds - in native DDS cubemap or vertical cross HDR format (just rename to .dds).

+Notes:
+* It seems that anti aliasing does not work on some ATI hardware.
+I'm still figuring out whether this is my bug or HW feature (e.g. MSAA does not resolve alpha channel, or something like that).

 - Aras, 2005 11 01